stuycs-gh-classrooms/nxtm-p03-pd09-cooler-team/README.md

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.

-Use Newton's gravitational force law to determine the gravity between two objects and also add velocity to both objects so they don't collide into each
+Use Newton's gravitational force law to determine the gravity between two objects and also add velocity to both objects so they don't collide into each other

 ---

 ### Simulation 2: Spring